python/devguide/internals/interpreter.rst

 The call stack
 ==============

-Up through 3.10 the call stack used to be implemented as a singly-linked list of ``PyFrameObject``s.
+Up through 3.10 the call stack used to be implemented as a singly-linked list of ``PyFrameObject`` objects.
 This was expensive because each call would require a heap allocation for the stack frame.
 (There was some optimization using a free list, but this was not always effective, because frames are variable length.)